mrdanielschwarz/abitwordsy.blog/markdown/book-reviews/christmas-in-the-empty-cabin.md

 tags: ["home", "book-review"]

-title: "Book Review: The Outsider by Stephen King"
+title: "Book Review: Christmas in the Empty Cabin and other Holiday Tales E. Reyes“

 description: "My 3.5-star review of Christmas in the Empty Cabin and other Holiday Tales by E. Reyes.”"